access-ci-org/SDS-Public/README.md

 ```

 - Custom diefined example use
-  - You can define custom exampel usage for each of your software.
+  - You can define custom example usage for each of your software.
 This is a good
     location to add any recommend slurm scripts or other instructions on how you want users to use
     your software.
   - By default the SDS will look for a directory named `software_uses` in the main app directory